 Travel Documents

-A Philippine Passport and Seaman’s Identification and Record Book (SIRB) or Seaman’s Book are the basic requirements to those who wants a career at sea.
+A Philippine Passport and Seaman’s Record Book (SIRB) or Seaman’s Book are the basic requirements for those who want a career at sea.
 There is also a vaccination that you must have called the Yellow Fever Vaccination.
 You can get them even during college days as long as you have the necessary requirements.

-I also made an easy tutorial guide on Renewing your Seaman’s Book, Renewing your Passport and Getting or Renewing your Yellow Fever Vaccination Certificate.
-You can check them out on those links to have fair ideas of what lies ahead.
+I also made an easy tutorial guide on Renewing your Seaman’s Book, Renewing your Passport, and Getting or Renewing your Yellow Fever Vaccination Certificate.
+You can check them out on those links to have a fair idea of what lies ahead.

 Your pocket does not rest after graduation.
 There are also trainings that you must attend.
 This is a requirement for going on board.
 No certificates, no shipboard experience.
 So how much would this be?
 Let’s see.